Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Numerical method

 \subsection{Solution of the linear system}

-Having defined the matrix of the system $\widehat{\bf{A}}$, the vector of independent coefficients $\ve{c}$, and the boundary conditions we can now solve the linear system of equations and infer the unknown horizontal velocity field $v_{y}(y,z)$ that is encoded in the vector $\ve{x}$.
-Owing to the fact that we have an overdetermined system with $2\cdot N \cdot M$ equations and $N\cdot M$ unknowns, we solve the linear system in a least square sense: $\ve{x} = (\widehat{\bf{A}}^\intercal \widehat{\bf{A}})^{-1} \widehat{\bf A}^\intercal \ve{c}$, where the $^\intercal$ indicates the transpose of the matrix.
+Having defined the matrix of the system $\widehat{\bf{A}}$, the vector of independent coefficients $\ve{c}$, and the boundary conditions, we could then solve the linear system of equations and infer the unknown horizontal velocity field $v_{y}(y,z)$ that is encoded in the vector $\ve{x}$.
+Owing to the fact that we have an overdetermined system with $2\cdot N \cdot M$ equations and $N\cdot M$ unknowns, we solved the linear system in a least square sense: $\ve{x} = (\widehat{\bf{A}}^\intercal \widehat{\bf{A}})^{-1} \widehat{\bf A}^\intercal \ve{c}$, where the "$^\intercal$" symbol indicates the transpose of the matrix.
 The solution of the linear system is found through the well-known LAPACK\footnote{\url{https://netlib.org/lapack/}} package, in particular the subroutine dgesv that uses LU decomposition for a square matrix.